The 1991 Penal Code based on Sharia law prescribes both the death penalty and corporal punishment.

 El Tijani Hassan pointed that those who will be released are currently being held at El Huda prison in Omdurman, as well as Medani and Port Sudan prisons.
 He attributed the decision to pardon the sentenced to the considerable efforts made by the native administration in the Blue Nile and government's goodwill towards armed movements after the outcomes of the national dialogue.
 It has not been announced when those still in custody will be released.

-In 2015 executions were at least 4 and 23 in 2014.
+In 2017, Sudan did not carry out any executions.
+In 2016 executions were at least 2, in 2015 at least 4 and 23 in 2014.
 Sudan hanged at least 21 people in 2013.
 The last data on people on death row refers to the end of 2014, when there were at least 215 people on death row.

 In May 2011, the UN Human Rights Council under the Universal Periodic Review recommended that Sudan adhere to the Second Optional Protocol to the ICCPR aimed at abolishing the death penalty; to move towards abolition of the death penalty; to establish a moratorium on executions; to commute death sentences to appropriate alternative sanctions; to respect international standards regarding the death penalty, particularly to ensure that it will only be applied to the most severe crimes and to individuals who are more than 18 years of age at the time of the act and to prohibit executions of minors pursuant to the Children’s Act of 2010.
 Sudan accepted the recommendation to prohibit the application of death penalty on young people under age 18, but rejected the others, stating that: “In compliance with Sudan’s commitment under the ICCPR the death penalty in Sudanese laws is confined to the most serious crimes.
 In murder cases there is room for pardoning by the relatives of the deceased and in such cases the death penalty will not be imposed.”
 Sudan also rejected those recommendations calling for the abolition of corporal punishment from the penal code.